dvdmllr/textplots/README.md

 **Histograms**

-Histograms plot the distribution of data given a fixed number of bins describing a range of values.
-Occurrence of values for bins is counted, scaled and plotted.
+Histograms display the distribution of a variable by dividing the entire range of its values into smaller intervals (bins) and then counting the number of values falling into each bin.

 ```java
 Plot plot = new Histogram.HistogramBuilder(